ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

   - `idxstats`: compute and report index stats and aligned reads counts for the deduplicated alignments
   - `assign_virus`: assign the virus(es) more likely to be present in the sample.
 More details on the custom method available in the next paragraph
   - `validate_assignment`: compare the virus assignment with the results available from the screening panels and add the validation to the report
+  - `consensus`: create the consensus sequence for all available references using BCFTools.
+Any position with coverage below the minimum coverage defined in the configuration yaml file is masked with a 'N' character
+  - `postprocess_consensus`: filter the consensus to keep only the references of interest.
+Count the statistics of the consensus (number of Ns, proportion of Ns)
 - `qc`: Quality control steps and report
   - `fastq_raw`: quality control of raw reads using FastQC
   - `fastqc_merged`: quality control of lane-merged reads using FastQC